LVLMs and Humans Ground Differently in Referential Communication: Related Work in Human-AI Interaction

-\citet{wang-etal-2025-lvlms} cast LVLMs as overhearers to a transcribed corpus of referential communication produced by humans in both the director and matcher roles (reprising \citet{SCHOBER1989211}'s experiments that used humans in all three roles, finding that matchers performed better than overhearers because they could ground meaning interactively whereas overhearers could not). \citet{wang-etal-2025-lvlms}'s LVLM overhearers lagged well behind \citet{SCHOBER1989211}'s human overhearers in accuracy and failed to show any improvement over rounds of the matching task (unlike human overhearers).
-In another study with text transcripts of human task-oriented dialogue, \citet{sarkar-etal-2025-understanding} showed that LLMs were able to recognize some cues of misalignment (dubbed ``conversational friction”), especially when occurring with clarification questions, but often missed subtler cues. \citet{shaikh-etal-2025-navigating} analyzed grounding in logs of human–LLM interaction (WildChat, MultiWOZ, and Bing Chat) using a taxonomy of ``grounding acts'' \citep{traumspeech}.
+\citet{wang-etal-2025-lvlms} cast LVLMs as overhearers to a transcribed corpus of referential communication produced by humans in both the director and matcher roles, reprising \citet{SCHOBER1989211}'s experiments with human overhearers that found that matchers performed better than overhearers because they could ground meaning interactively whereas overhearers could not. \citet{wang-etal-2025-lvlms}'s LVLM overhearers lagged well behind \citet{SCHOBER1989211}'s human overhearers in accuracy and failed to show any improvement over repeated rounds of the matching task (unlike human overhearers).
+In another study with text transcripts of human task-oriented dialogue, \citet{sarkar-etal-2025-understanding} showed that LLMs were able to recognize some cues of misalignment (dubbed ``conversational friction”), especially when occurring with clarification questions, but often missed subtler cues. \citet{shaikh-etal-2025-navigating} analyzed grounding in logs of human-LLM interaction (WildChat, MultiWOZ, and Bing Chat) using a taxonomy of ``grounding acts'' \citep{Traum1992AA}.
 They found that LLMs initiated grounding far less often than humans did, with early failures to ground predicting poor performance later.

+In recent studies using a paradigm similar to \citet{hawkins-etal-2020-continual}'s, \citet{jones2026llms} elicited lexical overlap (that they also referred to as ``convention formation'') within dyads during 50 rounds of referring by directors in which matchers chose single target tangrams out of five successive arrays of 10.
+After the director's referring expression, the matcher selected a referent (without conversational interaction) and both received feedback about which tangram was selected and whether it matched the intended target.
+Within human-human, AI-AI, and mixed human-AI dyads, partner roles alternated for each round.
+Results showed that same-type dyads (human-human, AI-AI) improved reliably in accuracy, with more lexically consistent expressions over rounds, whereas mixed human-AI dyads performed poorly, even when the model was prompted to produce more ``humanlike'' utterances with more concise referring expressions.
+This suggests that forcing conciseness via prompting is not sufficient to achieve the effects of common ground and conceptual pacts in referring (consistent with \citet{hawkins-etal-2020-continual}'s findings).